barstoolbluz/xplatform-cli-tools/README.md

 # Secure Credentials Management for CLI Workflows with Flox and 1Password 🔐

 This Flox environment provides a secure way to manage credentials for common developer tools by integrating with 1Password.
-It prevents credentials from being stored in unencrypted files on disk, significantly reducing the risk of credential leakage.
-It supports both local development and CI/CD environments.
+It prevents credentials from being stored in unencrypted files on disk, reducing the risk of credential leakage.
+It supports both local development and CI/CD.

 ## Installation and Dependencies